Climb Gear Reviews Rock Climb Training

 Weight: 1.47 pounds (0.67 kg)

-This unique product differs from the other grip strengtheners listed in this article because it specifically targets a different part of your body: your forearms.
-If you are looking to strengthen your wrists and forearms, this is the product for you, though it won’t do as much to improve finger grip strength.
+The Wrist Blaster Hand, Forearm, and Wrist exerciser differs from the other grip strengtheners listed in this article because it specifically targets a different part of your body: your forearms.
+If you are looking to strengthen your wrists and forearms, this is the product for you, though it doesn’t focus much on finger strength.
+However, it is made of durable hard wood, so you’ll be able to use it for a long time without issue.

 Pros